sabra williams

 Actor + Teaching Artist + Speaker

 Sabra is a highly respected thought leader and influencer in the Social Justice world.
 She is called on for her inspirational key-notes, panels and workshops.
-Through her company, Creative Acts she tailors unique training and anti-racism workshops for clients wishing to create more value in their work, become more effective and develop a creative work culture that is inclusive and anti-racist, as well as those wanting to work with systems-impacted and incarcerated communities.
+Through her company, Creative Acts she tailors unique trainings and workshops for clients wishing to create more value in their work, become more effective and develop a creative work culture that is inclusive and anti-racist, as well as those wanting to work with systems-impacted and incarcerated communities.

 She is currently writing a book about her work called, ‘Beauty In The Beast: The Power of the Arts Behind Bars’.